Better Late Than…

 Then I got to college.
 Thumbing through the catalog of classes, I saw listings for courses I didn’t even know existed.
 Classes like basket weaving, Arabic, organic chemistry.
 (All classes I took, by the way--- don’t ask…)

 And because of that, it took me a few more years to truly acknowledge what I wanted to do with my life.
 I believe no knowledge is wasted knowledge.
-And in the grand scheme of things, what is a couple years or a few cracks at some different endeavors to find purpose?
+And in the grand scheme of things, what is a couple years or a few cracks to find purpose?

-No love lost for those who found early on their paths—but to those who have tried a few things, done a few things, discovered a bit, taken a little time-- hats off to you.
+No love lost for those who found early on their paths—but that’s the easy part.
+But to those who have tried a few things, done a few things, discovered a bit, taken a little time-- hats off to you.
 You are not a late bloomer; you are an explorer.
 People regret what they don’t do, not what they do.
 Do I miss basket weaving?
 By no means at all, but I’d much rather live knowing I gave it a shot than look back wondering.

 A part of this human journey that we call life is exploration, definition, assessment, and repeat.
 Now, this doesn’t give us license to be disrespectful or reckless, but this does give us permission to try and reaffirm and embrace our own journeys.

 If you discover your love for photography at 30, that makes you no less great than someone who began at 3.
 Same is to be said about dancers, doctors, or divers.
 You are not a late bloomer, you are an adventurer, you are a thinker, you are a human.